 My earlier work focused on technology for global health.
-Prior to joining MIT, I led a project to develop a portable, low-cost ultrasound machine for midwives in Kenya, Uganda, and Seattle.
+Prior to joining MIT, I led a project to develop a portable, low-cost ultrasound machine with midwives and radiologists in Kenya, Uganda, and Seattle.
 I was a National Science Foundation Graduate Research Fellow from 2012 - 2015, focusing on bringing human-centered and participatory research methods to technology design.
 As part of my commitment to participatory design, I help organize unique hackathons and civic technology workshops around the world.